 Agency Functions University of Wisconsin Response & System Police Agency functions as found in ESF 13.
-Specifically: Departments • Provides complete laboratory services for appropriate state agencies and local health departments in the areas of water quality, air quality, public health, and contagious disease Performs laboratory tests and consultations with health officers and local agencies to prevent and control diseases and environmental hazards Provide coordination with other state laboratories as appropriate.
+Specifically: Departments Provides complete laboratory services for appropriate state agencies and local health departments in the areas of water quality, air quality, public health, and contagious disease Performs laboratory tests and consultations with health officers and local agencies to prevent and control diseases and environmental hazards Provide coordination with other state laboratories as appropriate.
 Provide law enforcement support as needed.
 Resources Wisconsin State Laboratory of Hygiene University System certified police officers and security staff Department of Military Response Affairs: Wisconsin Agency functions as found in the WERP, ESFs, and related annexes.
-Specifically: Emergency Coordinate and support the mission of prevention, protection, mitigation, Management response, and recovery in such an incident to local jurisdictions and tribal governments. • Operation of the SEOC.
+Specifically: Emergency Management Coordinate and support the mission of prevention, protection, mitigation, response, and recovery in such an incident to local jurisdictions and tribal governments. • Operation of the SEOC.
 Coordinate the response of state agencies, federal assistance, and Voluntary Organizations Active in Disaster (VOAD).
 Coordinate the federal and state assistance to local governments.
 Provide crisis communications, damage assessment reporting, and emergency police services (EPS) (including the WEM mobile command post.)
 Receive information regarding a potential or actual terrorist threat or incident, including those involving WMD, through the WEM duty officer (DO).
 Advise the HSC, the governor, state legislature, state agencies, local, and tribal units of government, as may be appropriate, of the nature, magnitude, and impacts of the terrorism incident.
 Provide or assist in obtaining needed products and services from state contracted vendors or other outside vendors for emergency equipment and supplies.
 Request and administer federal assistance as appropriate.
 Provide support for SNS activities.
-In coordination with WI DHS, assist the governor when requesting assets from the SNS. • Through the EPS deputy director, provide the security function lead for SNS. • Through the EPS, provide back-up security for RSS warehouse.
+In coordination with WI DHS, assist the governor when requesting assets from the SNS.
+Through the EPS deputy director, provide the security function lead for SNS.
+Through the EPS, provide back-up security for RSS warehouse.
 Coordinate with the WING, WisDOt/Wisconsin State Patrol (WSP) and local law enforcement to plan for route selection, security, traffic control, and other pertinent issues.
 Explore alternate means of transportation (e.g. helicopters, trains) as resources allow.
-Provide support to local law enforcement through EPS. • Ensure that prisons and jails are notified of the potential threat and determine whether proper safety and security procedures are being taken using EPS procedures.
+Provide support to local law enforcement through EPS.
+Toward that unique and initiative and determined to the protection of the protection of the protection.
+Ensure that prisons and jails are notified of the potential threat and determine whether proper safety and security procedures are being taken using EPS procedures.
 Request activation of Search and Rescue (SAR) teams as needed.
 Collect and evaluate disaster assessment information.
-Collect and evaluate disaster assessment information.Provide assistance with business continuity.
+Provide assistance with business continuity.
+Trovide assistance with pusiness continuity.